Pope John Paul I: Homosexuality

 In a 1974 interview, while he was the Patriarch of Venice, Luciani upheld the traditional line: "A sexuality that is worthy of man must be a part of love for a person of a different sex with the added commitments of fidelity and indissolubility."

 Ordination of women

 In a 1975 talk Luciani gave to a group of sisters, he expressed his views on the ordination of women into the priesthood:

 Communism

 John Paul I reiterated the official views of the church regarding Marxism and Catholicism being incompatible and believed it to be a "weapon to disobey" the Christian faith.
 As Patriarch of Venice, he struggled at times with Marxist students who were demanding changes in Venetian policies.
 He also forbade those factions that were Marxist from threatening the faith.

 Interfaith dialogue

 Islam

-John Paul I was a friend to the Muslim people and, as Patriarch of Venice, said to Catholics that faithful Muslims had the "right to build a mosque" to practice their faith in the archdiocese.
-In November 1964, he explained the declaration of Dignitatis humanae: "There are 4,000 Muslims in Rome: they have the right to build a mosque.
-There is nothing to say: you have to let them do it".
+John Paul I was a friend to the Muslim people and, as Patriarch of Venice, said to Catholics that faithful Muslims had the "right to build a mosque" to practise their faith in the archdiocese.